-The set of requirements are the requisites that must be fulfilled by the computer system where the VEA will be used.
+The set of requisites are the minimum requirements by the computer system where the VEA will be used.
 Usually the requisites are given as the specification of a minimal configuration.
-The requirements are a good way to balance the VEA need as they relate hardware and software requisites.
+The requirements are a good way to balance the VEA needs as they relate to hardware and software requisites.
 Figure 7.3 depicts a typical requisite sheet excerpt.